blaix/prettynice/README.md

 ## Deployment

-Prettynice should work on any host that supports nodejs.
+Prettynice should work on any host that supports nodejs services (serverless is not a great option).

 The basic steps for deployment are: